mzama/mzama/README.md

 I am a self-taught full stack web developer and also enjoy game development through various projects in Unity.
 I love to learn and am always looking for ways to improve my skills and capabilities.

-####  My aim is to make software to improve people's while continuing to learn and grow myself.
+####  My aim is to make software to improve people's lives while continuing to learn and grow myself.

 ## More about me!
 [Website](https://matteozamaria.com/)